 How not to do crisis PR during a debacle could save your brand

-How a brand responds to a crisis directly influences how loyal its customers become, with over 53% of people in one survey reporting they would be loyal to a company if they responded to a PR crisis.
+How a brand responds to a crisis directly influences how loyal its fans and customers become.
+Over 53% of people in one survey reporting they would be loyal to a company if they responded to a PR crisis.
 That's why Taylor Swift is one of the biggest singers in the world — she's created a loyal fanbase and has remained accountable to them.

 Ready to take control of your story?
 Contact our tech PR agency